guocailee/guocailee.github.io/_posts/2015-12-16-4-JavaScript-Design-Patterns-You-Should-Know.md

     $scope.$emit('nameChanged', {name: name});
 };
 ```
-With the observer pattern, it is important to distinguish the independent object or the subject.
+With the observer pattern, it is important to distinguish the independent object or the **subject**.

 It is important to note that although the observer pattern does offer many advantages, one of the disadvantages is a significant drop in performance as the number of observers increased.
-One of the most notorious observers is watchers.
-In AngularJS, we can watch variables, functions, and objects.
-The $$digest cycle runs and notifies each of the watchers with the new values whenever a scope object is modified.
+One of the most notorious observers is **watchers**.
+In AngularJS, we can **watch** variables, functions, and objects.
+The **$$digest** cycle runs and notifies each of the watchers with the new values whenever a scope object is modified.

 We can create our own Subjects and Observers in JavaScript.
 Let’s see how this is implemented: